It’s the last thing that anybody with a stake in the Cheltenham Festival – be it organisers, owners, trainers, jockeys or punters – wants to hear.

 However, he did reveal that contingency plans had been spoken about should the worst happen.

 “In terms of potential ramifications for the Festival, any decision that impacts on it taking place will not be a decision that racing makes, but rather the Government.

 “In the event that the Cheltenham Festival was postponed either in its entirety or in part for any reason, there are contingencies already in place to re-stage it later in the season.”

-At the time of writing, a Betfair Exchange market gave a 2.62 chance – an implied probability of 38.2% – that racing at Cheltenham WOULD be affected by the virus.
+At the time of writing, the betting exchanges give a 2.62 chance – an implied probability of 38.2% – that racing at Cheltenham WOULD be affected by the virus.